 - Special health and nursing care

-This is the perfect way for students to gain an insight into working life, implement knowledge and gain qualifications and competences.
+This is the perfect way for students to gain an insight into working life, implement knowledge and gain qualifications and competencies.

-It practical part students go through classic nursing fields such as long-term care, acute care or mobile care.
-In general, they complete internships in all areas of care, for example in hospitals, in rehabilitation centers, in-home nursing or in long-term care houses.
+In the practical part, students go through classic nursing fields such as long-term care, acute care, or mobile care.
+In general, they complete internships in all areas of care, for example in hospitals, rehabilitation centers, in-home nursing, or in long-term care houses.